Know what you need to enroll

 - A statement by the local registrar or county recorder certifying the date of birth

 - Health Office/Vital Statistics record of birth certificate date

 - When none of the above documents is obtainable, an affidavit of the parent/guardian can be submitted.

 Proof of home address must include the name and address of the parent or guardian (submit one).

 - Utility service contract, statement or payment receipts WITH DATE VISIBLE ; from agencies such as PG&E, water, cable, or garbage within 45 days (no cell phone bills or bank statements will be accepted)

-- Both automobile registration and auto insurance policy (declarations page), must be current (count as one proof)
+- EITHER automobile registration OR auto insurance policy (declarations page), must be current

 - Homeowner’s or renter’s insurance policy, must be current

 - Property tax statement, must be the current assessment year.